295060456/JobsOCBaseConfigDemo/README.md

     -(NSMutableArray<NSString *> *)items{
         if(!_items){
             _items = NSMutableArray.array;
-            _items.jobsAddObject(@"Your deposit will be successfully credited to your wallet once the transaction completed.");
+            _items.add(@"Your deposit will be successfully credited to your wallet once the transaction completed.");
-            _items.jobsAddObject(@"In case you meet any problem in deposit, please contact our CS.");
+            _items.add(@"In case you meet any problem in deposit, please contact our CS.");
-            _items.jobsAddObject(@"Additional information can be found on our website.");
+            _items.add(@"Additional information can be found on our website.");
         }return _items;
     }
     ```